 FIRGELLI - IDEAS IN MOTION

 We offer a wide selection of universal Electric Linear Actuators for every application imaginable.
-Our stroke range options go from 1" (Inch) to 50", and force from 15-lbs to 2,200-lbs which should support any product integration.
-We keep everything in stock and ship out the same day if we get your order before 1 pm PST.
+Our stroke range options go from 1" (Inch) to 50", and force from 15-lbs to 500-lbs which should support any product integration.
+We keep everything in stock and ship out the following business day.

 FIRGELLI has been developing Linear Actuators of many different types for over two decades.
 For a larger selection of Actuator, you can also order from our USA website that offers a greater selection and we offer favorable shipping pricing from our USA warehouse, try FIRGELLI USA Linear Actuators.